oils-for-unix/picdir/README.md

   - Or use a free tier of an API?
 - Support multiple uploads on a page, or many in an e-mail?

 ## Links

 - JavaScript drag and drop.
 This would be nice but looks complex, a lot of
   code:
   - <https://www.smashingmagazine.com/2018/01/drag-drop-file-uploader-vanilla-js/>

-## Configuration

-If the file `password` exists, it should contain a password hashed with PHP's `password_hash()`.
-The app will require a password to upload a picture.